Below we present the complete text of The Fall of the Technomaster; episode 6 of The Reanimator’s Revenge.

 803. TERESA: If by “horse” you mean a raging Triceratops with no skin and a nasty disposition, I suppose you’re right.
 But I’m still not going to be able to sit down for a week.

 804. TRENT: There.
 There.
 When this is all over I’ll buy you a cushion.

 805. TERESA: You’re all heart!
 (BEAT) How do these Electronic Disrupters work anyway?

 806. TRENT: Turn it on by twisting that knob at the back.
-After that it’s just point and shoot.
+After that, it’s just pointed and shoot.
 Brace yourself though, they pack a surprising wallop.

 807. TERESA: Sounds good.

 809. TERESA: Hey, is that the bank coming up.

 810. TRENT: Yeah.
 That’s it.
 Can you make out what’s happening?

 811. TERESA: Well, it’s been collapsed, like everything else around it.
 There are dinosaurs surrounding the ruin in a large circle — and inside (BEAT) — inside there are corpses loading crates with — I think that’s gold bullion.

 813. TERESA: I can’t see — no, wait!
 There he is right in the middle.
 He’s still on the T-Rex.
 I just couldn’t see him till he came out from behind that tall pile of rubble.
 Do you have any kind of a plan?